Health Qigong Training

-Enjoy the music just let it wash over you. (the timing of each song is specifically composed for each routine to assist in calming of sensations)
+STEP 2 Enjoy the music by letting it wash over you. (the timing of each song is specifically composed for each routine to assist in calming of sensations)

 STEP 3 Review your ability to copy the technicalities of every single movement to the finest detail.

 Once you have done this you are ready to be refined.

 Spending time with a qualified Qigong coach will enhance your full potential to master the moves and benefit from the characteristics which amplify your health.
 All this and more will be within your reach.

 How do you go about doing this?